US-Iran Ceasefire Talks in Pakistan as Middle East Tensions Remain Critical

 Diplomatic efforts to end the conflict between the United States and Iran are at a critical juncture, with delegations from both nations meeting separately with Pakistan's Prime Minister in Islamabad for ceasefire negotiations described as a "make or break" moment for regional stability.

-The talks, ongoing as of Saturday 11 April 2026, come as the conflict — now in its 43rd day — has resulted in significant casualties on multiple sides and continued to disrupt global energy markets through the closure of the Strait of Hormuz.
+The talks, ongoing as of Saturday 11 April 2026, come as the conflict — now in its 43rd day — has resulted in over 2,000 deaths in Iran and continued to disrupt global energy markets through the closure of the Strait of Hormuz.

 Background

-The conflict between the US and Iran began on 28 February 2026, convulsing global markets and triggering widespread economic disruption.
-The closure of the Strait of Hormuz — through which approximately 20% of the world's oil supply passes — has driven up wholesale energy prices globally, with particularly severe impacts on countries heavily dependent on imported oil, including Ireland and the United Kingdom.
+The conflict between the US and Iran began on 28 February 2026, when US and Israeli airstrikes targeted Iranian nuclear and missile facilities, convulsing global markets and triggering widespread economic disruption.
+Iran's response included the closure of the Strait of Hormuz — through which approximately 20% of the world's oil supply passes — driving up wholesale energy prices globally, with particularly severe impacts on countries heavily dependent on imported oil, including Ireland and the United Kingdom.

 Key Developments